Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 ## chat_command_freeze.gsc

 Toggles whether the targeted player can move or not.
 Note that this does not work during the prematch period.
-Also, if you unfreeze a bot the bot has to die before he starts moving again.

 | # | Argument | Mandatory |
 |---|---|---|